 It is also fun in this settings to create a yoga performance of some sort to show the whole camp and even parents at a talent show or camp graduation - Yay!

-This is one of my favourites; I call it Yoga Story Time!
+This is one of my favorites; I call it Yoga Story Time!

 Each week, you pick a different book and enjoy Yoga Story Time with the children.